 Thanks to their generally good health, Sheepadoodles and Goldendoodles tend to live long lives of 12 to 15 years on average.
 As a general rule of thumb, the smaller the dog, the longer the life expectancy.
 So, it’s not uncommon for Mini and Toy Doodles to outlive their larger Standard-sized counterparts.

 Of course, the key to providing your pup a long, healthy, and fulfilled life lies in a healthy lifestyle.
 You’ll want to feed your pup a high quality, nutritious, and balanced diet.
 Also, make sure that you feed your dog the right amount of food to prevent obesity.
+By the way, we’ve reviewed some of the best dog food formulas for Goldendoodles here and for Sheepadoodles here.

 In addition to that, your pup should also get plenty of daily exercise, and lots of cuddles and kisses every single day.
 After all, these pups thrive in human company.
 What a better way to keep them happy than giving them lots of attention and affection all day every day!